 The legislation enabling LIC/PACE retrofit programs for Ontario municipalities gives the broad authority for municipalities to create energy efficiency programs.
 It does not prescribe the specifics of program operation or finance.
 Municipalities should work closely with their legal counsel and finance departments when creating programs, and work with a regional or county government if applicable.
 Respective roles and responsibilities may lie with upper-tier and lower-tier governments for municipalities in a two-tier government structure.
 In general, lower-tier municipalities are responsible for passing enabling bylaws, recording the lien on the property, and collecting LIC loan repayments.
-In addition, in two-tier municipalities with a regional government must be done in consultation with the upper tier of government.
+In addition, in two-tier municipalities with a regional government, only upper tier municipalities can issue debt or debentures, and any borrowing by a lower tier government must be done in consultation with the upper tier of government.
 Financing in these cases is therefore likely to require involvement of both municipal tiers of government.
-In two-tier municipalities with a county government, both tiers can issue debt or debentures.
+In two-tier municipalities with a county government, both tiers can issue debts or debentures.